 Generally, workers' compensation insurance doesn't cover injuries sustained by an employee while commuting to a fixed place of employment, but can cover injuries that occur while traveling on work-related business (travel in the course and scope of employment).
-When an employee travels between offices or to and from meetings, or runs errands for his employer, it doesn't matter if the employee is in a car, on an e-scooter or on foot.
+When employees travel between offices, to and from meetings, or run errands for their employer, it doesn't matter if they are in a car, on an e-scooter or on foot.

 Employers can also be held vicariously liable for accidents and injuries their employees cause others while traveling in the scope of their job.
-Injured persons may have limited recourse against the e-scooter companies - user agreements limit users to binding arbitration and/or disclaim liability - which may lead some injured persons to look elsewhere for relief.
+Injured persons may have limited recourse against the e-scooter companies -- user agreements limit users to binding arbitration and/or disclaim liability - which may lead some injured persons to look elsewhere for relief.